What is asset finance?

 Sale & Leaseback

 Sell an asset you already own to a finance company and lease it back.
-Releases capital while retaining use of the asset.
+Releases capital while retaining full use of the asset.

 What assets can be funded?